Beaver Creek Summer Activities: 6 Ideas for Warm-weather Adventure

-Planning Tip: Don’t forget to bring your sunscreen and water for this adventure.
-Book your ride in advance as well to ensure your spot.
+Planning Tip: Don’t forget to bring sunscreen and water for this adventure.
+Book rides in advance to ensure a spot.

 Fly Fish With Experts

-With pristine rivers, lakes and gorgeous scenery, a fishing excursion is a must among the top Beaver Creek summer activities.
-The area features several rivers including Eagle River, Gore Creek, the Colorado River, the Roaring Fork River, the Yampa River, as well as high-country streams and spacious lakes.
+With pristine rivers, lakes and scenery, a fishing excursion is a must among the top Beaver Creek summer activities.
+The area features several rivers including Eagle River, Gore Creek, Colorado River, Roaring Fork River, Yampa River, as well as high-country streams and spacious lakes.

 Those interested in fly fishing should contact Gore Creek Fly Fisherman.
 With five locations in the area, Gore Creek Fly Fisherman provides easy access to guided fly fishing trips and operates Vail Valley’s oldest fly fishing shop.
 Another top fishing guide in Beaver Creek is Fly Fishing Outfitters.
 The company, located in nearby Vail, has delighted families for more than 25 years and offers float, wade, and walk fly-fishing trips.

-Planning Tip: Spots fill up fast, book your guides early.
+Planning Tip: Spots fill up fast, so book guides early.

 Experience Action-packed Water Fun

 Stand-up paddle boarding (SUP) serves as an exciting family adventure as well.
 First-timers should try a half- or full-day river class.
-Stand Up Paddle Colorado offers trips that explore Nottingham Lake, Lake Dillon and the Colorado River.
-Another fun SUP activity is taking a class with Paddle Yoga Colorado located in Edwards, about a 15-minute drive from Beaver Creek.
-The company offers yoga classes on the water in Eagle Vail Pond and has two-hour and full-day paddleboard rentals.
+Stand Up Paddle Colorado offers trips that explore Nottingham Lake, Lake Dillon and Colorado River.

-Planning Tip: Make sure to purchase your tickets early to get great rates.
+Planning Tip: Make sure to purchase tickets early to get better rates.

 See It All

-Planning Tip: Bring your camera in case you spot local wildlife or a field of flowers.
+Planning Tip: Bring a camera in case local wildlife or wildflowers make an appearance.

 Ride the Mountains

 Beaver Creek draws mountain-biking enthusiasts from all over the region.
-Trails offer bikers miles of single tracks, challenging terrains and stunning mountain views, all located on designated areas.
+Trails offer bikers miles of single track, challenging terrains and stunning mountain views, all located on designated areas.
 Whether a beginner or an experienced biker, there are plenty of trails to explore.
-The Summer Adventure Center is a great place to start and offers adventure passes, bike rentals, and scenic chairlift ride tickets.
+Summer Adventure Center is a great place to start and has adventure passes, bike rentals, and scenic chairlift ride tickets.

 Planning Tip: Extreme downhill, high-speed riding is prohibited.
 Bring plenty of water.